fhiso/sources-and-citations/creators-name.md

-and if omitted defaults to the *bibliographic version* which would then be the leading substring (and cannot be omitted), a collation algorithm applied to the whole `CreatorsName` would normally do the same as if applied to just the *sort data*.  [*Note &mdash;* This is not guaranteed to be true of every collation order.
+and if omitted defaults to the *bibliographic version* which would then be the leading substring (and cannot be omitted), a collation algorithm applied to the whole `CreatorsName` would normally do the same as if applied to just the *sort data*.

+{.note} This is not guaranteed to be true of every collation order.
 French is traditionalled sorted initially by ignoring accents, and only considering accents if the text is otherwise equal.
 This could result in ther ordering being determined by data outside the *sort data* instead of the diacritics within the *sort data*.
-An application sorting French in this manner might not be able to apply the collation algorithm directly to the full `CreatorsName`.]
+An application sorting French in this manner might not be able to apply the collation algorithm directly to the full `CreatorsName`.

 ### Default short version